 Branded generic manufacturers sell their brands into the market at prices that, of necessity, include the costs of their marketing efforts with CCGs and prescribers; costs not incurred by “true” generic manufacturers.
 They are able to list prices lower than those of the equivalent generic drug because they are not contributing, or are contributing only at minimal level, to the delivery of the agreed level of purchase profit that is part of the contractual framework funding.
 The contribution that is missing is consumed by marketing costs and the branded generic manufacturer’s own profits.

-PSNC is completely against this practice and has been raising the issue with the Department of Health for a number of years.
-There is significant history attached to this issue with the Department previously consulting on changes to the arrangements and the OFT considering this as part of their review on the PPRS arrangements.
+PSNC is completely against this practice and has been raising the issue with the Department of Health and Social Care (DHSC) for a number of years.
+There is significant history attached to this issue with DHSC previously consulting on changes to the arrangements and the OFT considering this as part of their review on the PPRS arrangements.
 The OFT agreed with PSNC’s view that this practice was not in the interests of the NHS.